-- Trigger events for job starts such as calendar events, monitoring of incoming files and API events initiated by external applications.
+- Trigger events for job starts such as calendar events, monitored incoming file events and API events initiated by external applications.

 Mode of Operation

-- Used for batch scheduling, the JobScheduler runs as Unix daemon or Windows service in the background,
+- Used for batch scheduling, the JobScheduler runs in the background as a Unix daemon or Windows service.

-- Job control is carried out by command line or by a built-in graphical user interface JOC (JobScheduler Operations Center).
+- Job control is carried out from the command line or a built-in graphical user interface, JOC (JobScheduler Operations Center).

-- A graphical XML editor JOE (Job Object Editor) for job configuration is available.
+- A graphical XML editor JOE (Job Object Editor) is available for job configuration.

-- Jobs are the basic unit for the processing of executable files, shell scripts, database procedures and of job implementations based on the JobScheduler API.
+- Jobs are the basic unit for the processing of executable files, shell scripts, database procedures and for job implementations based on the JobScheduler API.

 - Jobs can be executed independently from one another.
-Any number of successor jobs can be started according to the execution result, i.e. exit code signaling success, failure or a specific exit code.
+Any number of successor jobs can be started according to the execution result of a job, i.e. an exit code signaling success, failure or a specific exit code.

 - Jobs can be executed in parallel up to a configurable number of simultaneous tasks.

 - Job chains can be seen as an assembly line on which multiple job nodes are passed.
-Therefore, each job comprises exactly one step in the processing of a job chain.
-Dependencies can be configured for a job chain according to the execution results for individual job nodes.
+Each job comprises exactly one step in the processing of a job chain.
+Dependencies can be configured in a job chain according to the execution results for individual job nodes.

-- Jobs execute file transfers based on the built-in FTP and SFTP capabilities as a widespread means to integrate applications.
+- Jobs can use the built-in FTP and SFTP capabilities to execute file transfers as a widespread means to integrate applications.

-- Job starts are triggered by built-in calendar, by command line or by web interface.
+- Job starts can be triggered by a built-in calendar, from the command line or from a web interface.